United Way inspires collaborations to impact community improvement.

 - Will not engage in any unlawful discriminatory practice.

-United Way of Washington County fights for our diverse community's health, education, and financial stability.
-The United Way views equity and access to justice as one of our community's basic needs.
+United Way of Washington County fights for the equitable meeting of our diverse community's most basic health, education, and financial stability needs.

 We Live United against acts of injustice, divisiveness, and violence based on race or ethnicity across the nation.
 Acts that contribute to racism, social inequality, and injustice are abhorrent and do not align with our leadership, board of directors, staff, and volunteers' values.